dannyseymour2/dominion-game.github.io/README.md

 The mobile app version of Dominion seeks to recreate the experience of a multiplayer card game by using a visual interface imitating the physical setup of the card game.

+This project has been fun for us because we all love playing board games.
+Our Dominion app has allowed us to apply what we've learned in this bootcamp while creating a mobile version of a game we all enjoy.
+We believe other Dominion players will appreciate our app and we hope to introduce the game to many more gamers as well.

 [Game Rules](docs/game-rules.md)

 ## Implementation